Get Schooled

 It’s not too late to complete the FAFSA!
 There's still time to submit your FAFSA and increase your chances of receiving financial aid for college.

-What Information Do You Need to Complete the FAFSA?
+What Information Do I Need to Complete the FAFSA?

 Get Schooled helps young people get to college, find first jobs, and succeed in both.